 In addition to the mental benefits, kayaking is a low-impact exercise that puts minimal strain on the body.
 Those with back pain or other mobility issues can still partake in this activity without aggravation.
 Engaging the core, leg, and arm muscles, kayaking helps to build strength while easing pressure on joints, promoting overall physical health.

-Overall, kayaking fosters a connection with nature, offering an opportunity to escape everyday stressors and recharge the mind.
+Kayaking helps us feel close to nature.
+It lets us get away from daily worries and relax our minds.
 With its combination of outdoor exposure and gentle physical exertion, it is an excellent choice for those seeking both physical and psychological benefits in their recreational pursuits.